Why Choose Peter Cox

 Find out why Peter Cox are one of the market leaders in property care services

 Our guide to treating wood rot will explain how to identify the different types of rot, and the different methods of treatment for rotted wood.
 If you think you may have identified either type of fungus in your home, or are looking for some expert help and advice to treat wood-destroying fungus, contact our timber repair and replacement specialist team today or request a rot survey using the button below.

 Before you can determine the best course of action to solve your wood rot problems, it is first important to identify whether your property is under attack from dry rot fungus or wet rot.

-Roofing failures and leaking gutters are particularly common sources for the kind of conditions that can lead to an outbreak of wet rot or dry rot.
+Roofing failures and leaking gutters are particularly common sources of the kind of conditions that can lead to an outbreak of wood rot.
 Other issues such as leaking baths, burst pipes or faulty washing machine machines can also allow water to spread over large areas.

-If you are looking for professional wood rot treatment for your property, or simply want some help and advice with regards to fungal decay in timber, call Peter Cox today on 0800 633 5712 or contact us online using our contact form.
+If you are looking for professional wood rot treatment for your property, or simply want some help and advice with regards to fungal decay in timber, call Peter Cox today or click the button below to book a survey.

 Peter Cox have local branches up and down the UK, so we will always have a professional wood rot treatment expert near you.

 *Survey enquiries for your local branch will be directed to our dedicated central survey control teams across the UK.
 Calls to 0800 and 0808 numbers are free unless you are calling from a business phone, in which case the rate will be set by your provider.